Verdammt, ich lieb' dich

 "Verdammt, ich lieb' dich" ("Damn, I Love You") is a song by the German singer Matthias Reim from his first album, Reim.
-The song was Reim's first single and remains his biggest hit, reaching number one spot in West Germany, Switzerland, Austria and the Netherlands.
-In West Germany, it spent 16 consecutive weeks at the top of the chart, equalling the record set by Boney M.'s "Rivers of Babylon" in 1978.
+The song was Reim's first single and remains his biggest hit, reaching number one in West Germany, Austria, Belgium, the Netherlands, and Switzerland.
+In West Germany, it spent 16 consecutive weeks atop the Media Control chart, ending 1990 as the country's best-selling hit.

 Reim also recorded cover versions in other languages - English ("I Think I Love You"), French ("Et puis je t'aime (bien quand même)"), Italian ("Perché ti amo") and Spanish ("Tal vez te quiero").
 In 2021, Reim recorded a new English version with actor David Hasselhoff.